Ten Mile Lagoon Wind Farm

 Esperance is an isolated town and it is not connected to the electricity grid.
 Before the installation of wind turbines, the electrical needs of Esperance town and surrounding districts were supplied solely from a diesel power station.
-The Ten Mile Lagoon wind farm serves the Esperance community in conjunction with the power station and complements the electricity generated by the gas turbines.
+The Ten Mile Lagoon wind farm served the Esperance community in conjunction with the power station and complemented the electricity generated by the gas turbines.

-Considerable care has been taken in the design and construction of the wind farm to ensure the least possible disturbance to the natural environment.
+Considerable care was taken in the design and construction of the wind farm to ensure the least possible disturbance to the natural environment.

+The Ten Mile Lagoon wind farm began decommissioning in 2022.
+This followed several years of inactivity, and repowering of the site was not an option.